Updated May 22, 2023

 You will find a yellow box attached to the object.
-To activate the rounded corner boxes on all the sides of the square, click on the yellow square.
+Click on the yellow square to activate the rounded corner boxes on all sides of the square.

-Click on the square and drag it horizontally to the center of the square to obtain the curvature at all the edges of the object.
+Click on the square and drag it horizontally to the center of the court to obtain the curvature at all the object’s edges.

-In case you want to leave out any of the corners, hold shift first and then start to click and drag.
+If you want to leave out any corners, hold shift first and then start to click and drag.

-We know Adobe InDesign documents have a lot of text, and it is a humdrum job to check for the mistakes, gaps and errors from the ocean of letters in each document.
+We know Adobe InDesign documents have a lot of text, and it is a humdrum job to check for the mistakes, gaps, and errors from the ocean of letters in each document.
 InDesign found a solution for the longing problem.
-With the introduction of the classic Find Changes feature, it became easy to check the draft for mistakes before you forward it to the proofreader.
+The classic Find Changes feature made it easy to check the draft for mistakes before you forward it to the proofreader.

-With the help of Find Changes tool, find out double spaces, unwanted symbols, mistakes in the typo.
-You can also replace a symbol or a word into your intended text or symbols.
+With the help of the Find Changes tool, find out double spaces, unwanted symbols, and mistakes in the typo.
+You can also replace a logo or a word with your intended text or symbols.

 For example, convert the minus symbols into hyphens.
 Or correct the common spelling mistake throughout the document in one go.

 The longing worry of the designing community is the inability to design with the help of code.
-Most of the designers are not scripting experts, but many of them can use codes and tags.
-It offers an advantage of doing routine stuff quickly which saves more time and completes design job relatively in less time.
+Most designers need to be scripting experts, but many can use codes and tags.
+It offers the advantage of doing routine stuff quickly, which saves more time and completes the design job relatively in less time.

 By default, InDesign ships with numerous scripts already installed with the software.
-You can access the scripts panel through Window > Utilities > Scripts command and have a look through the sample scripts.
+Access the scripts panel through the Window > Utilities > Scripts command and review the sample scripts.

 Designing is a tedious craft.
-The more you work on it, the more beautiful it is and just like every other art the finishing is the job that demands more and more time.
-Miniature jobs like aligning the text or applying styles and colors to objects, resizing takes as much time as designing the layout and in many cases, they may take longer than the actual job.
+The more you work on it, the more beautiful it is, and just like every other art, finishing is a job that demands more and more time.
+Small jobs like aligning the text or applying styles and colors to objects and resizing take as much time as designing the layout, and in many cases, they may take longer than the actual job.

-InDesign’s attempt to minimize the time investing in designing went successful with Quick Apply feature.
-As the name speaks for itself, the feature access menu commands and apply styles quickly.
-Press ctrl + enter or cmd + enter to launch quick apply and type the intended menu or style.
-Enter to apply the style to the object.
+InDesign’s attempt to minimize the time invested in designing went successful with the Quick Apply feature.
+As the name speaks for itself, the feature access menu commands and applies styles quickly.
+Press Ctrl + enter or cmd + enter to launch soon, use, and type the intended menu or style.
+Enter to apply the technique to the object.

-Now, mimicking the settings of one object to the other is just a click away.
-The eyedropper functionality which was first introduced in Adobe Illustrator to copy the color, fill and stroke from one object to another was an overnight success.
+The eyedropper functionality, introduced in Adobe Illustrator to copy the color, fill, and stroke from one object to another, was an overnight success.
+Now, mimicking the settings of one thing to the other is just a click away.
 Immediately, the same feature is used in Adobe InDesign, which helps the designers much better than the former.

-To copy and apply the style from one parent object to the children objects do the following
+Do the following to copy and apply the style from one parent object to the children’s things.

-Select the children elements which you want to affect.
+Select the children elements that you want to affect.

 Choose the eyedropper tool and click on the parent object.

-You can choose to carry on the same process by double-clicking on the eye dropper tool in InDesign.
+You can continue the process by double-clicking on the eye dropper tool in InDesign.
 An options box appears with various selection and de-selection options.

-If your document is overwhelming with a heavy load of images, text, frames and all sort of objects on top of each other, it is surely a tough job for you to manage them all while designing.
-With the help of stacked frames feature, you can move through the whole bunch of objects one by one at a time.
+If your document is overwhelming with a heavy load of images, text, frames, and all sorts of objects on top of each other, it is surely a tough job for you to manage them all while designing.
+With the help of the stacked frames feature, you can move through the whole bunch of objects one by one at a time.

-To use the stacked frame feature, hold ctrl/cmd and click on the top most object you want to start the selection.
-Hold the mouse bottom until Adobe InDesign digs deep its way to select the last object which you need.
+To use the stacked frame feature, hold ctrl/cmd, and click on the topmost object you want to start the selection.
+Hold the mouse bottom until Adobe InDesign digs deep to select the last thing you need.

-When you take a look at the document on your screen, all you find is the frame edges, mess and guides scrambled everywhere on your pasteboard.
-But, it is not the way the document is going to look at its final stage.
-If your intention is to take a better look at your document without wasting the papers and follow the process to create a PDF file, InDesign has got you covered.
+When you look at the document on your screen, all you find is the frame edges, mess, and guides scrambled everywhere on your pasteboard.
+But, it is different from how the document will look at its final stage.
+If you intend to look better at your record without wasting paper and follow the process to create a PDF file, InDesign has got you covered.

-Another way to take a look at the final document is achieved by press and hold the Preview icon in the toolbar.
-It displays multiple preview modes including slug, bleed and new presentation mode.
+Another way to look at the final document is by the press and holding the Preview icon in the toolbar.
+It displays multiple preview modes, including slug, bleeds, and new presentation modes.

-InDesign is huge software with a numerous number of options that can come handy to designers and layout artists from diverse industries.
-The article intends to present some of the easiest and effective tools that will come to use for as many professionals as possible.
-We hope the set of features discussed will let you explore more possibilities out of InDesign.
+InDesign is a huge software with numerous options that can come in handy to designers and layout artists from diverse industries.
+The article intends to present some of the easiest and most effective tools that will come to use by as many professionals as possible.
+The features discussed will let you explore more possibilities outside of InDesign.